350Seattle-Transportation-Team/gtfs-realtime/README.md

   }
 }
 ```
+*The time and distance between bus location records vary.
+We're pinging the One Bus Away API every minute.*

 We can plot one set of vehicle positions along a route (in this case, route 7).
 In the gtfs, there's a file describing this particular vehicle's (vehicle_id) journey, or trip (trip_id) at a given time of day going a specific direction along route 7.